hector-walker6kqj/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clean, concise, and easily understandable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that code is read far more often than it's written, so aim for readability and maintainability.
 Always consider the bigger picture and potential future changes when crafting your solution."

 "In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing correct and clear code first, then optimize only where and when necessary, backed by data and profiling.
 Lastly, embrace version control, testing, and continuous learning; they are as integral to successful programming as the code itself."

+# 2024-01-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Optimize for clarity and understandability first, as it often leads to fewer bugs, easier collaboration, and better long-term sustainability of your projects."

+In practice, this means choosing straightforward algorithms, using descriptive variable names, structuring your code with modularity in mind, commenting effectively, and avoiding unnecessary complexity unless absolutely performance-critical.
+Remember, code is read far more often than it's written; thus, writing simple code that expresses intent clearly is a hallmark of a skilled programmer.